WaifuForever/WaifuForever/README.md

 </div>

 ## 🔭 I’m currently working on ...
-- Studying React Native and Flutter, dusting off a little.
+- Studying react-native and flutter, dusting off a little.
-- Studying React with Tailwind and some other stuff.
+- Studying haskell once again.
-- Working on two projects that might get me a job.
+- Dabbling with fastify and eager to learn something else.
 - Working to get Java below 20%.